GenderedIntelligence/the-trans-dimension/README.md

 - make sure you are using the correct node version with `nvm use`
 - install with `npm install`

+Make sure you copy `.env.example` over into `.env` and edit as appropriate!
+This must be done before any of the following will work as it generates `src/Constants.elm` which is used in a number of places in the code.

 ## Build

 - `npm start` to start a dev server on http://localhost:3000